vortexlab-uclouvain/flups/test/Readme.md

 # Testing in FLUPS

-Tests performed on a cluster in Flups use the Google Test framework, which organizes individual tests into a series of test suites and returns a xml reports which can be post processed by the Gitlab platform.
+Some of the tests performed in Flups use the Google Test framework, which organizes individual tests into a series of test suites and returns a xml reports which can be post processed by the Gitlab platform.

 ## Test description
+Two types of test are implemented using the Google library: convergence tests and unit tests.

+### Convergence test
-The tests verify the spatial convergence of the solver using all the available kernels with various combination of boundary conditions.
+Those tests verify the spatial convergence of the solver using all the available kernels with various combination of boundary conditions.
 For each test, we solve the Poisson equation
 <p align="center"><img src="https://latex.codecogs.com/gif.latex?\nabla^2 \phi = f, " title="Poisson equation" /></p>
  and the convergence of the solver is measured using the infinite norm of the error, defined as
  <p align="center"><img src="https://latex.codecogs.com/gif.latex?
 E_\infty = \sup_{x,y,z} \{|\phi(x,y,z) - \phi_{ref}(x,y,z)|\} " title="Error inf" /></p>